devel0/knowledge/doc/rsyslog-strip.md

 ## how to

-- edit `/etc/rsyslog.d/50-default.conf
+- edit `/etc/rsyslog.d/50-default.conf` inserting commands ( see below )
 - `service rsyslog restart`

 ## strip messages by program name

-Example: strip from log all messages that came from "gnome-shell" program
+Example: strip from log all messages that contains "gnome-shell"

 ```
 :programname, contains, "gnome-shell" ~